Executions and Prison Safety?

 It sounds logical – once someone has a life sentence, they have nothing left to lose by killing in prison, right?
 Wrong.
-People serving life sentences have to make prison their homes forever, so preserving even tiny privileges makes a big difference to their quality of life.
-That is why studies and the real-life experience of wardens and corrections officers have found that lifers are the least likely to commit murder in prison.
+People serving life sentences must make prison their homes forever, so preserving even tiny privileges makes a big difference to their quality of life.
+That is why studies and the real-life experience of wardens and corrections officers have found that the death penalty fails to deter murder in prison.

 - "I've been in this system for over 40 years.
 I’ve been held hostage and been through multiple prison riots.
 If someone told me that the death penalty would protect me as a corrections officer, I would be offended.
 Safety inside prisons depends on proper staffing, programming, and effective reintegration of inmates back into society.
 The death penalty does not safeguard anybody."1

 — Calvin Lightfoot, former corrections officer, warden, and Secretary of Public Safety and Correctional Services for the state of Maryland

 - "A well-managed prison with proper classification and staffing can create incentives for lifers to behave while segregating and punishing those who are a threat before violence ever occurs.
 Our prison system already knows how to do this.
 The reality is that the death penalty is not, and never has been, a deterrent.
 Prison safety depends on proper staffing, equipment, resources and training.
 Certainly the money spent on trying to put someone to death for over 20 years could find better use in addressing those practical needs of our correctional system."2